 In a 2018 Forbes Insight survey of 700 business executives, 60% of them said they are using IoT to explore new lines of business.
 This vividly illustrates that our dependence on the Internet of Things is growing dramatically.
 We are no longer surprised by a device that has access to the web, as they are all around us everywhere and continue to be an attractive technological phenomenon.
-Today, anything can connect to the Internet: smart watches, kettles, fitness trackers, security systems, and even entire homes.
+In 2024, anything can connect to the Internet: smart watches, kettles, fitness trackers, security systems, and even entire homes.

 IoT helps in the development of logistics, the agricultural sector, and whole “smart” cities.
 For example, it remotely monitors the condition of dilapidated facilities, collects data for analysis, and monitors moisture levels in the soil.
 In construction, the Internet of Things helps save on equipment maintenance so that objects can be repaired when needed.
 In logistics, it helps monitor the way cargo is delivered.
 In short, there are a lot of applications for IoT, and startups in this niche have every chance of success.
 The main thing is to determine the IoT business model according to which you will monetize your business.
 In this article, we will present the types of IoT business models, offer some examples of IoT business models, and explain how to choose between IoT business models for startups.

 All startups sooner or later come to the question of developing a business model.
 Its main function is to determine the viability of the existing project.
 But what is a business model and what business opportunities does it provide?

 An IoT startup business model is essentially a conceptual framework for a business project.
 It explains who, why, where, when, and how produces, buys, and consumes a product or service and how much the business earns (or loses) from it.
 It can take many forms, from a schematic idea in the entrepreneur’s head to complex graphic presentations and financial models that calculate performance over 5–10 years (and sometimes more).